 - a.
+The proposal must clearly outline that the applicants: - (1) have experience in: - (i) efforts to reduce food insecurity in the community, including food distribution, improving access to services, or coordinating services and programs; or - ii. (ii) experience with the SNAP program; - (2) demonstrated competency to implement a project, provide fiscal accountability, collect data, and prepare reports and other necessary documentation; and - (3) possess a demonstrated willingness to share information with researchers, evaluators, practitioners, and other interested parties, including a plan for dissemination of results to stakeholders. - b.
 The proposal identifies the project director/manager and other key staff.
 The proposal includes resumes that demonstrate that the proposed staff has the appropriate technical and experiential backgrounds for their proposed roles.
 If the applicant is unable to identify the project director/manager or key staff, it must include, in the application package, job descriptions for the positions that must be assigned.
-Applicants should address their contingency or back-up plans in the event of key staff departures. - b.
-The proposal outlines the amount of time and effort the project director or manager, key staff, and, if applicable, partnering organizations, will contribute to the project. - c.
-The proposal demonstrates that effective and consistent oversight by qualified project managers will be implemented throughout the project, and that effective communication will exist within the applicant's organization. - d.
-The proposal includes an organization chart of the proposed project. - e.
+Applicants should address their contingency or back-up plans in the event of key staff departures. - c.
+The proposal outlines the amount of time and effort the project director or manager, key staff, and, if applicable, partnering organizations, will contribute to the project. - d.
+The proposal demonstrates that effective and consistent oversight by qualified project managers will be implemented throughout the project, and that effective communication will exist within the applicant's organization. - e.
+The proposal includes an organization chart of the proposed project. - f.
 Applicants should address their contingency or back-up plans in the event of key staff departures.